awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 If your Aurora cluster is larger than 40 TB, don't use the T instance classes\.
 When your database has a large volume of data, the memory overhead for managing schema objects can exceed the capacity of a T instance\.

 Don't enable the MySQL Performance Schema on Amazon Aurora MySQL T instances\.
 If the Performance Schema is enabled, the instance might run out of memory\.

+**Tip**
+ If your database is sometimes idle but at other times has a substantial workload, you can use Aurora Serverless v2 as an alternative to T instances\.
+With Aurora Serverless v2, you define a capacity range and Aurora automatically scales your database up or down depending on the current workload\.
+For usage details, see [Using Aurora Serverless v2](aurora-serverless-v2.md)\.
+For the database engine versions that you can use with Aurora Serverless v2, see [Requirements for Aurora Serverless v2](aurora-serverless-v2.requirements.md)\.

 When you use a T instance as a DB instance in an Aurora MySQL DB cluster, we recommend the following:
 + If you use a T instance as a DB instance class in your DB cluster, use the same DB instance class for all instances in your DB cluster\.
 For example, if you use `db.t2.medium` for your writer instance, then we recommend that you use `db.t2.medium` for your reader instances also\.